mezuro/kalibro_client/README.md

 KalibroClient is intended to be an easy interface that encapsulates the usage of all the Kalibro service's endpoints.
 So have a look at the available entities at `lib/kalibro_client/processor` and `lib/kalibro_client/configuration`.

-e hope to make available soon a full documentation on RDoc that will make easier to understand all this.
+We hope to make available soon a full documentation on RDoc that will make easier to understand all this.

 A good example on how to get everything from KalibroClient should be Prezento.
 So, have a look there for some examples.